Teachers Federal Credit Union Review: Low Minimums and Wide Range of Accounts

 Teachers Federal Credit Union vs. NEFCU

 New England Federal Credit Union is the largest credit union in Vermont, but it only has seven branches.
 Teachers Federal Credit Union has nearly five times as many.
 But NEFCU pays a higher rate of interest on certain deposit accounts, including a 1.76% APY on the first $5,000 deposited into its Future Saver Plus Certificate.

 Teachers Federal Credit Union is limited geographically to portions of New York, but its shared branch network and participation in the Allpoint ATM system mean that customers from nearly anywhere can benefit from its services.
-The credit union checks all the boxes in terms of basic account types, but those looking for more specialized accounts or the highest yields might not be satisfied with the credit union.
+The credit union checks all the boxes in terms of basic account types, but those looking for more specialized accounts or the very highest yields might want to look elsewhere.

 Teachers Federal Credit Union FAQHere are the answers to some commonly asked questions about Teachers Federal Credit Union.